-The BC Sales Tax Credit program is designed to offset the cost of sales tax for low-income taxpayers and their families residing in British Columbia as of Dec.
-31.
+The BC Sales Tax Credit is a program is designed to offset the cost of the sales tax for low-income taxpayers and their families residing in British Columbia.

-The B.C. sales tax credit is refundable, so even if you do not have taxable income to report, you can get cash back from the government by filling out the appropriate paperwork and submitting it along with your return.
+The B.C. sales tax credit is refundable, so even if you do not have taxable income to report, you can get cash back from the government by completing and filing your tax return.